Can’t control when you’ve got to go?

 - Stress incontinence: The most common type of urinary incontinence among all women in which stress to the bladder, such as laughing, coughing or sneezing, can cause urine loss.

-- Urge incontinence: The most common type of urinary incontinence among menopausal women and patients with a neurologic program in which urine loss is caused by involuntary contractions of the bladder.
+- Urge incontinence: The most common type of urinary incontinence among menopausal women and patients with a neurologic problem in which urine loss is caused by involuntary contractions of the bladder.

 - Overactive bladder: Another type of bladder issue that occurs mostly in women and causes them to suddenly need to urinate.